elijahmurray/simulacra/readme.md

-# Agent Simulation
+# Agent Simulator

-This project simulates a basic interaction between two agents, Alice and Bob, using the OpenAI API.
-The agents can have conversations, perform tasks, and form relationships.
-The simulation uses a scheduler to keep track of time and manage the agents' actions.

-Inspired by the Stanford x Google experiment in generative agent human simulating interactions.

-Very much a WIP currently.
-See roadmap below.
+This project is inpired by the [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442) paper from Stanford and Google.
+The goal is to recreate interaction between GPT powered agents, that can freely plan their days, interact, and reflect based on their interactions with the world and their memories.

+Current status: Based on seed data, an agent can currently plan and execute their day based on their simplified memories and daily plan.
+Please see the [stable branch](https://github.com/elijahmurray/simulacra/tree/stable) if you're interested in experimenting.

 ## Setup